 - Avoid alcohol, caffeine, and nicotine (all bladder irritants)

-- Stop drinking fluids after your evening meal
+- Avoid drinking fluids after your evening meal

-- Do pelvic floor muscle exercises to reduce urine leakage.
+- Pelvic floor muscle exercises may reduce urine leakage.
 Try to stop the flow of urine for 20 seconds while you are urinating.
-Repeat the same muscle contractions 5-15 times, three to five times daily.
+Repeat the same muscle contractions 5-15 times, three to five times daily

-- Stay away from high doses of zinc supplements, which can worsen BPH.
+- Avoid high doses of zinc supplements, which can worsen BPH symptoms

 Men with prostatitis often experience symptom relief with the following approaches: